JordanMartinez/learn-halogen/src/04-Lifecycle/01-Lifecycle.md

 - initialization
 - finalization

+The initializer handler runs right after the component has been fully rendered.
+If the component has children components that have an initializer handler, the children's initialization handlers will run before the component's initialization handler.

+The finalizer handler handler runs right before the component is fully removed.
+If the component has children components that have an finalizer handler, the children's finalization handlers will run before the component's finalization handler.

 Each is treated like an event:
 1. Indicate via `Maybe` whether or not to continue processing the initialization/finalization "event"
 2. Convert the event into a value of the component's `action` type.